kovidgoyal/bypy/virtual_machine/README-windows.rst

 3) Under Virus and threat protection turn off everything
 4) Start->Control Panel->search for power options
    - change to high performance plan and customize it to disable sleep and harddisk turn off
-5) Start->gpedit.msc->Computer Configuration\Administrative Templates\Windows Components\Windows Update double click configure automatic updates and set it to disabled and click apply and then OK
+5) Start->gpedit.msc->Computer Configuration\Administrative Templates\Windows Components\Windows Update double click "Configure automatic updates" and set it to disabled and click apply and then OK
 5) Start->Settings->User accounts->Sign in options->Require sign in->Never
 6) Start->Settings->System->About->Rename this PC